Paratransit Optimization with Constraint Programming: A Case Study in Savannah, Georgia: Introduction

 \subsection{Contributions}

-The contributions of this paper can be summarized as follows: \begin{enumerate} \item The paper introduces a constraint programming model to jointly optimize route planning and shift scheduling for paratransit operations, along with practical guidance for real-world implementation. \item A case study in Savannah, Georgia, demonstrates that the new approach is competitive with the state of the art and significantly increases the number of requests served compared to current practices. \item The new method is also significantly easier to implement than prior work and provides an inherently practical solution for transportation planners. \item Allowing shifts to start at any minute of the hour yields another 5\% improvement in requests served that could not be found in prior work.\\ \end{enumerate}
+The contributions of this paper can be summarized as follows: \begin{enumerate} \item The paper introduces a CP model to jointly optimize route planning and shift scheduling for paratransit operations, along with practical guidance for real-world implementation. \item A case study in Savannah demonstrates that the new approach is competitive with a recently proposed, highly effective AI-accelerated column generation framework, and significantly increases the number of requests served compared to current practices. \item The new model makes it possible to relax the requirement that shifts start exactly on the hour, resulting in an additional 5\% increase in the number of requests served, an improvement that was previously unattainable. \end{enumerate}

 The remainder of this paper is organized as follows.
 Section~\ref{sec:literature} provides a literature review.
 Section~\ref{sec:methodology} introduces the model and discusses the implementation details.
-The case study in Savannah, Georgia is introduced in Section~\ref{sec:casestudy}, and Section~\ref{sec:results} provides the results.
+The case study in Savannah is introduced in Section~\ref{sec:casestudy}, and Section~\ref{sec:results} provides the results.
 Section~\ref{sec:conclusion} ends the paper with a conclusion and directions for future research.